SpencerJobe/MicroEngine/README.md

 **_Information_**

-The `releases` function will return `true` if the button corresponding to the provided `<buttonIndex>` was released. ([See buttons](#buttons)) Otherwise it will return `false`.
+The `released` function will return `true` if the button corresponding to the provided `<buttonIndex>` was released. ([See buttons](#buttons)) Otherwise it will return `false`.
 This event will only return `true` once per button release.
 So, if the button is released, this function